 Tip #4: Upload Financial Proof in Advance

 Landlords often need to confirm your income to assess affordability.
 Having your most recent pay stubs, W-2s, or bank statements ready and uploading them along with your application shows initiative and helps avoid back-and-forth delays.
-If you're self-employed, prepare tax returns or profit-and-loss statements in advance.
+If you have pets, some landlords may also ask for pet screening as part of the process.

 How Landlords Can Expedite Tenant Screening